mikejturner/RunAgainPlease/README.md

 The variables `cutoff` and `element` can be accessed in the script using the parameters `$cutoff` and `$element` respectively.

+This is useful if you want to save the variables used in a calculation along will some output from the calculation ([Example](#printing-out-the-interesting-output)).

 #### Filename-based Script Parameters

 When **rap** is about to run a calculation it substitutes the [variables](#variables) into the [template](#templates-and-substitutions) and stores the result in a file.
 The name of this file is assigned by **rap**  and is unique for each calculation.
 Information about the assigned filename is made available in three script parameters: `$rap-filename`, `$rap-basename` and `$rap-extension`.